discord-modmail/modmail/tests/docs.md

 # tests.modmail.utils.test_embeds
 ##
 ### test_patch_embed
-Test that the function returns the original embed if no embed is found.
+Ensure that the function changes init only after the patch is called.

 **Markers:**
 - dependency  (name=patch_embed)